TheArtificial/theartificial.nl/source/blog/2018/05-11-animtut.html.md

 The `stroke` defines the color attributes of an element outline.

 Possible values:
+* keywords like `pink`
-* for the stroke color - keywords like `red`, color code like RGB like `example`, RGBA `example` or Hex like `example`.
+* color code like RGB `rgb(204, 41, 84)`, RGBA `rgba(204, 41, 84, 0.5)`, or Hex like `#CC2954`
-* for the stroke style - <!--write here-->
-* for the stroke weight - <!--write here-->

-The default value for the `stroke` attribute is `none`.
+The default value for color of the `stroke` attribute is `none`.

-The `stroke-dasharray` <!--write about other expressions With added keywords, the expression can also affect other attributes of the stroke like its style, or its width.-->
-The `stroke-dashoffset` <!--write about other expressions-->

-* for the stroke dash array - <!--write here-->
-* for the stroke dash offset - <!--write here-->
+The `stroke-dasharray` attribute specifies on a dashed strokes the length of the dashes and of the gaps.
+The values of a dash and a gap are separated with a white space or a comma.
+The length values can be a

+The `stroke-dashoffset` attribute indicates the length before the first dash of the series starts.

         .diamond{
           stroke-dasharray: 1000;